shawkyebrahim2514/Quoting-Website/README.md

 - Node.js - JavaScript runtime environment
 - Express - Fast and minimalist web framework for Node.js
 - GraphQL - Query language and runtime for APIs
-- SQLite - SQL database for storing quotes and user data
+- MongoDB - NoSQL database for storing quotes and user data
+    - MongoDB Atlas Search: Used in searching for quotes.
 - Apollo Server - GraphQL server implementation
 - HTML/CSS - Markup language and stylesheets for web design
 - JSON Web Tokens (JWT) - A secure and compact way to transmit information between parties as a JSON object.